-The examined literature review highlights the recent changes in the meaning given to the term "resilience" and its analytical approaches.
-The importance of focusing on the specific characteristics of a community, when considering its attitude towards change, is becoming more and more evident.
+The literature review highlights the evolution of the meaning given to the term "resilience" and of the correspondent analytical approaches.
+The importance of focusing on the specific and multidimensional (social economic, environmental) characteristics of a community, when considering its attitude towards change, is becoming more and more evident.
+A comprehensive framework aggregating these different dimensions of resilience is still lacking.

-Despite the difficulties in measuring and express resilience through a synthetic and unambiguous index, its role in improving a social assessment for the identification of sustainable policies and measures is recognized.
+Despite the difficulties in measuring and express resilience through a synthetic and unambiguous index, its role in improving a social assessment for the identification of sustainable policies is recognized.
 It has been also recognized that a resilience perspective is able to capture and contend with the complexity inherent in human-environment systems and in the social changes affecting these systems.